Autonomous Exploration Development Environment

 To run the system on a real robot, use the command line below which does not launch the vehicle simulator.

 Forward the command velocity messages from the system to the motion controller on the robot.
 Then, forward the output of the state estimation module on the robot to the system.
 Users are encouraged to use the 'loam_interface' package to bridge over the state estimation output.
-Please refer to our list of compatible open-source code for setting up the state estimation module.
+Please refer to our instructions to setup a compatible state estimation module from the LOAM family.
 For more information about system integration, please refer to Ground-based Autonomy Base Repository.

 Autonomous Navigation System Diagram

 Joystick-based System Debugging

 The system supports using a joystick controller to interfere with the navigation, operating in smart joystick mode.
 In such a mode, the vehicle is guided by an operator through a joystick controller while avoiding obstacles that the vehicle encounters.
 The system is compatible with most PS3/4 and Xbox controllers with a USB or Bluetooth interface (If using the Xbox Wireless USB Adapter, please install xow).
 A recommended controller is the EasySMX 2.4G Wireless Controller.
 If using this controller model, make sure the controller is powered on and the two LEDs on top of the center button are lit, indicating the controller is in the correct mode.

 During the course of autonomous navigation, pressing any button on the controller brings the system into smart joystick mode.
 Users can use the right joystick on the controller to navigate the vehicle.
 Pushing the right joystick to the front and back drives the vehicle around and pushing the right joystick to the left and right makes rotations.
 Holding the obstacle-check button cancels obstacle checking and clicking the clear-terrain-map button reinitializes the terrain map.
 To resume autonomous navigation, hold the mode-switch button and at the same time push the right joystick.
 The right joystick gives the speed.
 If only holding the mode-switch button, the system will use the speed received on the '/speed' topic in a few seconds and the vehicle will start to move.
 More information is available from Ground-based Autonomy Base Repository.